 - Leaking Pool Basin – In 2016, the pool lost 900,000 gallons of water.
 That’s 600,000 more than would be caused by normal evaporation and discharge.

-- Pump House – The pumps and filters need constant repair and upgrades.
+- Filtration system – Outdated and not up to current health code regulations.
+The pumps and filters need constant repair and upgrades.

 The City will be hosting behind the scenes tours of both the IBFCC and MAC throughout the summer so you can see these issues for yourself.
 Check out the full schedule of tours.